-Can you find examples of the vocabulary above and...
+Can you find examples of the vocabulary in the following sections of the newspaper?

 Comics

 Sports articles

 International Articles

 National Articles

 Local Articles

-Editorial Cartoons

 Masthead

 Title of Newspaper

 , Publisher

 Editor:

 Masthead

 Title of Newspaper

 , Publisher

 Editor:

 Newspaper Task Sheet

 Your group has been nominated to organize a newspaper.
 All newspapers want to include specific things.
 These wants are met by completing the tasks listed below.